Find Affordable College Courses

 West Long Branch, NJ

-Monmouth University did quite well in this year’s ranking of the most popular places for political science and government students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the large suburb of West Long Branch, Monmouth is a private not-for-profit school with a medium-sized student population.
+Monmouth University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree political science and government programs.
+Located in the suburb of West Long Branch, Monmouth is a private not-for-profit college with a moderately-sized student population.

 About 45% of the students majoring in political science at the school are women while 55% are male.

-With a ranking of #9, The College of New Jersey did quite well on this year’s most popular schools for political science and government students working on their bachelor’s degree.
-TCNJ is a medium-sized public school located in the large suburb of Ewing.
+The College of New Jersey landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree political science and government programs.
+TCNJ is a medium-sized public school located in the suburb of Ewing.

 Women make up 45% of the political science majors at the school.